 - vCloud Director objects: defines VMware Cloud Director components to analyze in the report.

 - Business View objects: defines Business View groups to analyze in the report.
 The parameter options are limited to objects of the Virtual Machine type.

-- Interval: defines the time period to analyze in the report (Current week, Past week, Past month, Current month).
+- Interval: defines the time period to analyze in the report (Current week, Current month, Past week, Past month).

-- Job type: defines a job type to evaluate in the report (Backup jobs only, Replication jobs only, All jobs).
+- Job type: defines a job type to evaluate in the report (VM Backup, Replication, Agent Backup Policy, Agent Backup, All items).

 - Exclude jobs: defines a list of backup and replication jobs to exclude from the report.

 - Calculate change rate based on: defines the way change rate will be calculated in the report (based on Data transferred or Data read).

 Infrastructure topology view in Veeam ONE and Veeam Backup & Replication must match.
 Otherwise, Veeam ONE Web Client may show invalid data for Veeam Backup & Replication reports and dashboards.

 To perform incremental backup, Veeam Backup & Replication needs to know which data blocks have changed since the previous job run.
 For VMware VMs with hardware version 7 or later, Veeam Backup & Replication employs VMware vSphere Changed Block Tracking (CBT) — a native VMware feature that backs up only the list of VM blocks that have changed since the last run of this particular job.
 Use of CBT reduces backup session duration, and increases the speed and efficiency of block‑level incremental backups.